Predicting Consumer Default: A Deep Learning Approach

 Date Written: August 29, 2019

 We develop a model to predict consumer default based on deep learning.
 We show that the model consistently outperforms standard credit scoring models, even though it uses the same data.
-Our model is interpretable and is able to provide a score to a larger class of borrowers relative to standard credit scoring models while accurately tracking variations in systemic risk.
+Our model provides favorable credit risk assessment to young borrowers relative to standard credit scoring models, while accurately tracking variations in systemic risk.
 We argue that these properties can provide valuable insights for the design of policies targeted at reducing consumer default and alleviating its burden on borrowers and lenders, as well as macroprudential regulation.

 Keywords: consumer default; credit scores; deep learning; macroprudential policy